Austria AMS employment service job seeker predictions

-In 2018, Austria's Public Employment Service (Arbeitsmarktservice or 'AMS') developed a system predict a job seeker’s employment prospects and allocate appropriate forms of support to them.
+The so-called "AMS algorithm" was developed in 2018 by Austria's Public Employment Service (Arbeitsmarktservice or "AMS") to predict a job seeker’s employment prospects and allocate appropriate forms of support to them.

-The so-called 'AMS algorithm' works by automatically classifying job seekers and calculating individual 'IC' scores based on their gender, age, citizenship, education, health, care obligation and work experience, amongst other factors, to determine their relative employability.
+The system works by automatically classifying job seekers and calculating individual 'IC' scores based on their gender, age, citizenship, education, health, care obligation and work experience, amongst other factors, to determine their relative employability.

-It then assigns them to one of three possible prospective employability groups - A (High), B (Medium), or C (Low) - though job seeker scores can be petitioned against and overriden by human case workers.
+It then assigns them to one of three possible prospective employability groups - A (High), B (Medium), or C (Low) - with those in the lowest category denied access to expensive training courses.
+Job seeker scores can be petitioned against and overriden by human case workers.

 Johannes Kopf (2019).
 Ein kritischer blick auf die AMS kritiker